 We have shared a long and beneficial history with horses in Canada.
 It is arguable that without the work of horses, Canada would not be what it is today.
 This relationship is something that should be celebrated.

 However, as Canada has evolved from a primarily rural country dotted with a ragtag collection of towns, into, an urbanized, respected and powerful nation with some of the most incredible cities in the world, our relationship with horses has also been revolutionized.
-Urbanization has signalled the decline of the working horse and the rise of both the companion animal and the entertainment horse.
+Urbanization has signaled the decline of the working horse and the rise of both the companion animal and the entertainment horse.

-Many will tell you that the rodeo celebrates our Western heritage.
+Many will tell you that rodeo celebrates our Western heritage.
 However, the modern rodeo is actually a departure from tradition.

 Traditionally, it was vitally important to preserve the safety and well-being of horses: for those who depended on their animals, jeopardizing their life could result in dire consequences.
 Rodeos reflect a shift in tradition from protecting the welfare of horses to profiting from their stress and suffering.